-My best advice is to find a community who supports and encourages you.
+My best advice is to find a community that supports and encourages you.
 When you hit those lows and want to quit, it’ll be so important to have a shoulder to cry on and an understanding group to lean on.

-When you hit the highest of highs, it’ll be so important to share those moments with a group who gets it.
+When you hit the highest of highs, it’ll be so important to share those moments with a group that gets it.
 My mom, my best friend, and my husband just don’t fully get it.

-It’s also important to have a community to ask questions for what-would-you-do? scenarios and get advice for dealing with clients.
+It’s also important to have a community to ask questions for “what-would-you-do?” scenarios and get advice for dealing with clients.
 Sometimes we just want to pass off our favorite clients or give referrals when we’ve reached our own capacity.